mtxrii/Acacia/DOCS.md

 44 % 2;
 ```
+>In addition to false Booleans, `nil` values and numbers with value `0` are also evaluated to false when tested for truthiness.

 ### Comparison
 Operators that take in two numbers and produce another boolean.
-If given a string, its length is used.
+If strings are given, their positions alphabetically are used.
 Equality comparisons can also compare any two of the same data types, including objects.
 * less than / greater than - `<` & `>`
 * less than / greater than or equal to - `<=` & `>=`
 * equal / not equal - `==` & `!=`